Lucky You (novel): Plot summary

-Tom's editor, Sinclair, who believes in innocuous "feel-good" stories, refuses to allow any kind of investigation into the alleged lottery theft.
-Tom quits in disgust and helps JoLayne track down the robbers, an easy task given the duo's flagrant use of her stolen credit card.
-JoLayne provides Moffitt, her friend and an agent of the Bureau of Alcohol, Tobacco and Firearms, with the license plate number for the robbers' truck.
-Moffitt identifies Bode and searches his apartment, deducing that the ticket has likely been concealed inside a condom in Bode's wallet.
-Moffitt leaves an ominous message on the wall of the apartment that sends Bode's paranoia into overdrive, leading to the robbers fleeing south in Bode's truck.
-Before doing so, Chub orders Shiner to kidnap Amber, a waitress at Hooters who Chub has become smitten with, and bring her to his and Bode's refuge.
+When Tom's editor refuses to allow any investigation into the lottery theft, Tom quits and helps JoLayne track down the robbers via her stolen credit card.
+JoLayne provides her friend Moffitt, an agent with the Bureau of Alcohol, Tobacco and Firearms (ATF), with the robbers' license plate number.
+Moffitt identifies Bode and searches his apartment, deducing that the ticket has likely been concealed inside a condom in his wallet.
+Moffitt leaves an ominous message on Bode's wall that sends his paranoia into overdrive, leading to the robbers fleeing in Bode's truck.
+Before doing so, Chub orders Shiner to kidnap Amber, a waitress at Hooters who he has become smitten with, and bring her to his and Bode's refuge.

-Meanwhile, Tom is surprised to hear from his attorney that his house has exploded.
-His girlfriend, Katie, is married to a violently jealous circuit court judge named Arthur Battenkill, Jr., who sent his law clerk Champ Powell to burn down Tom's house.
-The clerk accidentally ignited the fire with himself inside, and his charred remains are similar enough to Tom's for the coroner to declare Tom dead.
+Meanwhile, Tom is surprised to hear from his lawyer that his house has exploded.
+His girlfriend, Katie, is married to a violent circuit court judge named Arthur Battenkill, who sent his law clerk Champ Powell to burn down Tom's house.
+Champ accidentally ignited the fire with himself inside, and his remains are similar enough to Tom's for the coroner to declare Tom dead.
 Unknown to Tom, his lawyer plans to use the situation to his client's advantage: his estranged wife, Mary Andrea, has gone to absurd lengths to avoid being served with divorce papers, including assuming false names and traveling throughout the U.S. and Canada.
-Tom's lawyer predicts that Mary Andrea, an actress, will attempt to capitalize on the publicity surrounding his "death", and return to Florida long enough for her to be served.
+Tom's lawyer predicts that Mary Andrea, an actress, will attempt to capitalize on the publicity surrounding his "death" and return to Florida long enough for her to be served.